Josefina Guerrero: Early and personal life

 Josefina Guerrero was born on August 5, 1917, in Lucban in Quezon.
 She was religious and revered Joan of Arc; as a child, she also fantasized she was a heroine.
 Upon her parents' sudden and early deaths, she was taken in by the Congregation of Our Lady of Charity of the Good Shepherd.
 After she had contracted tuberculosis, the nuns were unable to care for her, and her grandparents looked after her.
 Once she recovered, she was sent to Manila to be educated at a convent.
 Guerrero enjoyed art, poetry and music and actively participated on sports teams.
 She was described by many as attractive, lively and jolly.

 On April 21, 1934, she married an affluent medical student, Renato Maria Guerrero, the son of a renowned doctor, Manuel S. Guerrero.
 She was sixteen years old, and he was twenty-six.
 They had a daughter two years later.

 In 1941, Guerrero was diagnosed with Hansen's disease (leprosy).
-Her husband immediately moved out, and she was separated from their daughter.
-Having leprosy at the time was a stigma.
+Her husband immediately moved out, and she was separated from their daughter—leprosy was highly stigmatized at the time.